-As at 31 December 2017 Corticeira Amorim held no treasury shares at 31 December 2015 and it did not engage in transactions during 2018, reason why as at 31 of December 2018 the company did not own treasury shares.
+As at 31 December 2018 Corticeira Amorim held no treasury shares and it did not engage in transactions during 2019, reason why as at 31 of December 2019 the company did not own treasury shares.

 4. The disclosures of important agreements to which the company is a party and that come into effect, amend or terminated in cases such as a change in the control of the company after a takeover bid, and the respective effects, except where due to their nature, would be seriously detrimental to the company; this exception does not apply where the company is specifically required to disclose said information pursuant to other legal requirements (Article 245-A/1/j).